Sugar Prices Lower as Producers Take Profits

 Continue Reading Below

-Raw sugar for October was down 1.6% at 13.92 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar for October was down 1.9% to settle at 13.87 cents a pound on the ICE Futures U.S. exchange.

 Prices briefly overtook the 15-cent level early last week, the highest in two months, as traders anticipated Brazil's new fuel taxes would lead cane producers there to convert a smaller percentage of cane to sugar.